There are many reasons why you might be looking into therapy.

 What’s essential is that you find a therapist who you feel comfortable with and who works at your pace.
 However, it can be difficult and frustrating to navigate your way through all the options and therapy jargon out there.
 So, put simply, I offer a safe, non-judgemental and confidential space for you to talk through what’s going on for you.

-We’ll work together to develop clarity, insight and understanding, and build a way forward that takes you in the positive direction you want to go in.
+We’ll work together to develop clarity, awareness and understanding, and build a way forward that takes you in the direction you want to go in.

-Hello, I’m Fiona, a north London based counsellor and psychotherapist.
-I help people who are struggling with anxiety, depression, relationships (whether personal or professional), self-esteem, stress, problems at work, intrusive thoughts, identity, bereavement, meaning and purpose – among other challenges.
+Hello, I’m Fiona, a north London based therapist.
+I help people who are struggling with anxiety, depression, relationships (whether personal or professional), self-esteem, stress, problems at work, identity, loss, meaning and purpose – among life’s other challenges.

-While I’m originally from Oxford, I moved to London well over a decade ago and have since pursued a career in both therapy and publishing.
-Combining the two, I have written, produced and published a number of books on wellbeing and mental health, including a series of bestselling books with the mental health charity Mind.
+Before becoming a therapist, I pursued a career in publishing where I was involved in writing and producing a number of books on wellbeing and mental health, including a series of bestselling books with the mental health charity Mind.
 We all have mental health just as we have physical health, and these books help you give yours the respect and care it deserves.